Starting a FabLab

 Be surprised about what it will offer you !

 [Als je in de Benelux een fablab wilt opzetten, stuur dan een mail naar bart [at] fablab [dot] nl.
 Wij kunnen je wijzen naar nuttige info voor starters.
 De stichting FabLab Benelux geeft workshops 'Hoe start ik een fablab'.
-De laatste was op 14 sep 2016 in Rotterdam.]
+De laatste was op 27jun17 in Amsterdam.]

 Fablab Amersfoort has set up a bigger lab in a grassroots way.
 In 7 days with 4 people and € 5000 of their own cash.
 The recipe can be found in their fablab-instructable.pdf.
 They run the lab without any external funding.